-But chronic, low-level inflammation is something different.
-It's a sign that the body's immune system is overreacting, and it's been linked to numerous health problems.
-For example, inflammation causes joint pain and stiffness for people with the autoimmune disease rheumatoid arthritis, says Matthew Black, RD, a nutritionist at Ohio State University Wexner Medical Center.
+But chronic, low-level inflammation is something different — it's a sign that the body's immune system is overreacting, and it's been linked to numerous health problems.
+For example, inflammation causes joint pain and stiffness for people with the autoimmune disease rheumatoid arthritis, says Matthew Black, RD, a dietitian at Ohio State University Wexner Medical Center.

 "But even for people without autoimmune disease, there's also inflammation on a cellular level that we're not aware of on a daily basis," Black adds.
 "Even though we can't see or feel it, that inflammation can contribute to things like heart disease down the road."

 Chronic inflammation is measured by proteins in the blood or saliva, called cytokines, that are produced when the body is in an inflammatory state.
 These cytokines — which include interleukin-6 (IL-6) and C-reactive protein (CRP) — help doctors understand what's going on in the body, so they're also known as inflammatory markers.

 Many things contribute to chronic inflammation, including genetics and lifestyle choices like smoking and lack of physical activity.
 But diet plays a large role, as well.
 "Processed foods, many enriched flour and partially hydrogenated oils — also known as trans fats — have all been linked to an increase in inflammatory markers," Black says.

 "Getting these foods out of your diet, and focusing more on whole foods and plant-based foods, are some of the best things you can do," Black says.

 Here are 10 foods that have been associated with lower levels of inflammation in the body, along with smart ways to incorporate them into your diet.